Lynx issiodorensis

 It is generally considered as the ancestor of all four species of lynx alive today.
 Its skeleton resembled that of living lynxes, but it had shorter and more robust limbs, with a larger head and longer neck.
-As a result, the Issoire lynx more closely resembled a typical member of the cat family than do its extant descendants.
+As a result, the Issoire lynx more closely resembled a typical member of the cat family than to its extant descendants.

+Taxonomy

 In 1945, another lynx species, Lynx shansius, was described based on fossils from Asia.
 However, in 1984 a reexamination of the L. shansius material determined it to be synonymous with L. issiodorensis.

+Distribution

+L. issiodorensis is known from France, Czechia, Romania, Italy, Bulgaria, Greece, Georgia, Russia, and China.